 About One Square World

-One Square World (1SW) is a non-profit organization dedicated to creating liberatory systems for racial and environmental justice.
+One Square World (1SW) is a non-profit organization systems that build healthy, and prosperous lives and futures.

 THE ORIGIN